beecave-homelab/python-boilerplate/README.md

-# Network Scanner
+# Python Best Practices and Examples

-A Python script for scanning local networks to discover active devices and their hostnames.
+A collection of Python best practices, coding standards, and example files demonstrating proper project structure and coding guidelines.

 ## Versions